jleonard/how-i-work/README.md

 #How I Work

 > My name is John Leonard.
 I'm Associate Director of Technology at [frog](http://frogdesign.com).
 I do a lot of prototyping on the web platform.
-This is how I work.
+This is my methodology.

 ## Machine setup
 I work on a Mac Book Pro.
 [Here's a gist with rough notes on my setup](https://gist.github.com/jleonard/8041209).
 The thing I love most on that list is [sexy bash prompt](https://github.com/twolfson/sexy-bash-prompt).

+> # Define your own best practices

+What I'm capturing isn't meant to be prescriptive.
+I make lists of __do's__ and __don'ts__ which should read as __I dos__ and __I don'ts__.
+There are a lot of articles/posts about best practices.

 # html